HangTime (roller coaster): Ride experience

 The train leaves the station and starts climbing the 150 ft vertical lift hill.
 Upon reaching the top, the train is held for five seconds before plunging at a 96-degree angle.
 The train reaches a max speed of 57 mph and heads through a negative-g stall loop, a one-of-a-kind inversion.
 This inversion is similar to a Norwegian loop, except the train enters a non-inverted dive loop followed by a sidewinder before exiting in the opposite direction.
 The train moves through a corkscrew and a cutback.
 Following the cutback, the train goes through a small ejector airtime hump.
 The train then enters a cobra roll located in front of the negative-g stall loop.
 After exiting the cobra roll, the train passes the on-ride camera, which takes photos of the riders.
-The train slows down on the brake run, turns left and heads back into the station.
+The train slows down on the brake run, turns right and heads back into the station.